nerdschoolbergen/build-and-deploy/exercise-2/README.md

 ```

 :pencil2: Git commit this change and push.
 View the result in the Actions workflow jobs overview on GitHub.com.

+:book: The build should fail at this point, because it did not pass our linting step.

+:pencil2: Remove the unused variable that we introduced, and run `npm run lint` again in your terminal to ensure that the code is linted successfully.
+Push the change to Github and see that the build is successful.

 ### 2.5.2 Testing